-206 What rights do spouses of participants have with regard to the TSP?
+203 What rights do spouses of participants have with regard to the TSP?

-The Federal Employees' Retirement System Act of 1986, which created the TSP, provides certain rights to spouses of participants.
-These rules do not apply to beneficiary participants.
+Spouses of participants have certain rights that do not apply to beneficiary participants.
 If you are a married FERS participant (even if you are separated from your spouse), you are subject to certain spouses' rights requirements, as explained below.

 If you are a married FERS or uniformed services participant with a total TSP account balance of more than \$3,500, your spouse is entitled by law to a prescribed survivor annuity.
 This is a joint life annuity with a 50% survivor benefit, level payments, and no cash refund feature.
 If you choose any other annuity, any other withdrawal option, or any combination of options, your spouse must provide signed, notarized consent for the withdrawal to be processed.
-This is also true if you request a change in the amount or frequency of installment payments since this could affect the amount available for an annuity.
+This is also true if you request a change in the amount or frequency of installment pavments since this could affect the amount available for an annuity.

-207 What rights do former spouses of participants have with regard to the TSP?
+204 What rights do former spouses of participants have with regard to the TSP?

-• TSP participants may not make

-any decision with regard to their accounts which conflict with an applicable court order, decree, or court-approved agreement obtained by their former spouses.
+• TSP participants may not make any decision with regard to their accounts which conflict with an applicable court order, decree, or court-approved agreement obtained by their former spouses.

-- TSP accounts may be used to enforce TSP participants' legal obligations to provide alimony and/ or child support payments. - The former spouses of TSP participants must be notified when participants who leave federal service prior to becoming eligible for retirement benefits transfer their TSP accounts to an IRA or other pension plan.
+• TSP accounts may be used to enforce TSP participants' legal obligations to provide alimony and/ or child support payments.

+• The former spouses of TSP participants must be notified when participants who leave federal service prior to becoming eligible for retirement benefits transfer their TSP accounts to an IRA or other pension plan.

-208 Who gets an employee's TSP funds if he or she should die before receiving any TSP payments?
+205 Who gets an employee's TSP funds if they should die before receiving any TSP payments?

-The person identified by the employee as the beneficiary of his or her account on Form TSP-3, the Designation of Beneficiary form.
+The person identified by the employee as the beneficiary of their account on Form TSP-3, the Designation of Beneficiary form.
 If no beneficiary is named, the account will be distributed according to the standard order of precedence.

-Who gets an employee's TSP annuity if he or she should die after retirement?
+206 Who gets an employee's TSP annuity if they should die after retirement?